F0lak/dm_open_ref/ref/client/proc/MouseDrag.md

 procedures are simply available for completeness.

 The argument
-format for this verb is+
+format for this verb is:
 ```
  MouseDrag(src_object as null\|atom
 in usr.client,\\ over_object as null\|atom in usr.client,\\ src_location